ekes/voipviews/README.txt

 Views handling for adding into voipscripts.

 @todo
- * Upgrade to latest version of voipdrupal.
- * Add the plugin_field_gosub.
  * IVR forms js tidy up.
  * Tidy up theme section.
  * see other notes in code.